LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/README.md

 #### Tricky Concepts:
 * assignment vs equality
 * nesting control flow
-  * specifically, for Mario one needs to write a for-loop within a for-loop
+  * specifically for validating input, and for Mario where you need a for-loop within a for-loop
 * weirdness with types
   * casting
 * calling a function, making sure types line up